w290895069/WikiCow/README.md

 ## User Instructions to Access the Website:
 Pre-requisites:
 - Have python installed
-- Have a virtual environment that runs flask
+- Have a virtual environment

 1. Clone our repo:
 ```